Disappearance of the Beaumont children: Background

 Jane, Arnna and Grant Beaumont lived with their parents, Grant "Jim" Beaumont, a former serviceman and taxi driver, and Nancy Beaumont (née Ellis); the couple had married in December 1955.
 The family resided at 109 Harding Street in Somerton Park, South Australia, a suburb of Adelaide.
 They lived not far from Glenelg Beach, a popular spot that the children often visited.
 On 25 January 1966, in the midst of a summer heatwave, Jim dropped the children off at Glenelg Beach before heading off on a three-day sales trip to Snowtown.

 On the morning of 26 January (Australia Day), the children asked their mother if they could visit Glenelg Beach again.
 As it was too hot to walk, they took a five-minute, 3 km bus journey from their home to the beach.
-They caught the bus at 8:45 am and were expected to return home on the 12:00 noon bus.
-Nancy became worried, however, when they did not return on either the 12:00 or 2:00 pm buses, and when Jim returned home early from his trip around 3:00 pm, he immediately drove to the crowded beach.
+They caught the bus at 8:45 in the morning, and were expected to return home on the 12:00 noon bus.
+Nancy became worried, however, when they did not return on either the 12:00 or 14:00 buses, and when Jim returned home early from his trip around 15:00, he immediately drove to the crowded beach.
 Unable to locate the children, he returned and together both parents searched the streets and visited friends' houses.
-Around 5:30 pm, they went to Glenelg police station to report the disappearance.
+Around 17:30, they went to Glenelg police station to report the disappearance.

 Police investigation

 Police quickly organised a search of Glenelg Beach and adjacent areas, based on the assumption that the Beaumont children were nearby and had simply lost track of time.
+Police and volunteers scoured beaches, dunes, drains and suburbs across Adelaide.
 The search then expanded to the sandhills, ocean and nearby buildings, with the airport, rail lines and interstate roads being monitored as well, based on a fear of accident or kidnap.
 Within twenty-four hours, the entire nation was aware of the case.

+Police also searched for some of the 17 items in children's possession at the time of their disappearance, including clothing, towels and a bag.
+Despite ongoing searches, no trace of these items or the children were found.

-Within three days, on 29 January, the Adelaide Sunday Mail led with a headline of "Sex crime now feared," highlighting the rapidly evolving fear that the children had been abducted and murdered by a sex offender.
+Within three days, on 29 January, the Adelaide Sunday Mail led with a headline of "Sex crime now feared", highlighting the rapidly evolving fear that the children had been abducted and murdered by a sex offender.
 Despite this, the initial official reward was only A£250.

-The Patawalonga Boat Haven was drained on 29 January after a woman told police that she had spoken with three children, who were similar in description to the Beaumont children, near the haven at 7:00 pm on the day of the disappearance.
+The Patawalonga Boat Haven was drained on 29 January after a woman told police that she had spoken with three children, who were similar in description to the Beaumont children, near the haven at 19:00 on the day of the disappearance.
 Police cadets and members of the emergency operations group searched the area, but nothing was found.